ahmedkhan847/customcms/README.md

 # customcms
 It is simple and basic cms can help you create your Advance CMS easily.

+Download it as zip.

-Start by creating a new database on your host
+Create a new database on your host

 import blogs.sql in it.